 - Many wet sprinkler systems prevent pipes freezing by adding an antifreeze solution to the system.
 Check the antifreeze systems by testing the concentration of the antifreeze solution.
 If necessary, adjust the level of antifreeze solution in the systems to prevent freezing.
 When dealing with anti-freeze systems, reference (NFPA 25, Section 5.3.3) for additional information.

 It is important to visually inspect your fire sprinkler system before the onset of cold weather and periodically throughout the winter.
 After winterizing your system, check routinely for leaks, corrosion, or anything that appears out of the ordinary with your system.

 I Live in a Warm Climate – Do I Need to Winterize My System?

-FLSA recommends checking your fire sprinkler system before the winter, even if your location experiences mild winters.
-In fact, many times buildings in warmer climates are even more vulnerable to freezing because insulating measures are ignored.
+FLSA recommends checking your fire sprinkler system before the onset of winter, even if your location experiences mild winters.
+In fact, buildings in warmer climates can be more vulnerable to freezing because insulating measures are ignored.
 Without inspecting your system, it can be difficult to properly prepare for the onset of cold weather and whether or not your system is ready.
 Even one cold snap can bring a system to the breaking point if it has not been properly winterized.